lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Values Statement
 {: #chapterValuesStatement}

-A *values statement* is a standalone statement on its own.
+A *values statement* is a stand-alone statement on its own.
 It can be used instead of a *fullselect* if your statement only references a single value and does not contain any join with other relations or values clauses.

 <h3>Examples</h3>